drieschel/mailboxsync/README.md

+# mailboxsync
-Mailboxsync is an easy-to-use tool to synchronize multiple mailboxes between different servers at the same time.
+Easy-to-use tool to synchronize multiple mailboxes at the same time.
 It uses [imapsync](https://github.com/imapsync/imapsync) for the synchronization process.

+## Usage (with Docker)
+1. Create `config/config.json` and fill it with the required data (see section below)
+2. Execute `make run`
+3. Grab a coffee :coffee: and make yourself comfortable

+> [!TIP]
+>
+> You can tail the logs in `var/log` from different mailboxes during the sync

+> [!TIP]
+>
+> Use the variable `CONCURRENT_SYNCS` in case you want to adjust the amount of concurrent mailbox syncs.
+Default is 3.
+>
+> `make run CONCURRENT_SYNCS=5`

+## Mailbox JSON example
-Required server and mailbox data has to be provided in a json file
+Required server and mailbox data has to be provided in a JSON file
 ```
 [
   {